 Read More

-What a cutie!
+Dear Younger Self What a cutie!
 But seriously I’m here to give you some advice.
 Be a more adventurous eater, try the sushi.
 Don’t fight with your mother so much, you’ll find out later she was usually right.
 Practice the piano so you can play something besides Fur Elyse.
-Don’t abandon your theatre dreams and someday you…
+Don’t abandon your theatre dreams…

 Read More

-Like all families, ours at times has been an unwilling friend to darkness.
-A medical officer in WW II, my dad served on troop ships bringing soldiers to theaters of war and returning with the wounded and the dead, and on a Stateside army base during those dark days I was born.
-And over…
+Behind the Mask Like all families, ours at times has been an unwilling friend to darkness.
+A medical officer in WW II, my dad served on troop ships bringing soldiers to theaters of war and returning with the wounded and the dead, and on a Stateside army base during those dark days I was…

 Read More